-To open an LLC bank account you’ll need to create what’s known as a “bank kit”.
-A bank kit contains copies of several formation documents like your Certificate of Organization, Operating Agreement, Certificate of Good Standing, EIN and your initial resolution.
+To open an LLC bank account you’ll need to create a bank kit.
+A bank kit contains copies of several formation documents like your Certificate of Organization, Operating Agreement, Certificate of Good Standing, EIN, and your initial resolution.
 As with many other aspects of LLC formation, a Utah LLC formation service will create a bank kit on your behalf as part of their services.

 Congratulations!
 Making the decision to form an LLC in Utah is the first big step of your business journey.

 If you’ve chosen to form your LLC without using an LLC formation service (which can cost as little as $0 plus state filing fees), these are the steps you’ll need to take to form an LLC in Utah.